Conformality of non-conformal correlators: Contact contributions

 and $\mathcal{A}=\frac{i \lambda}{4^4 \pi^{3d/2}}$.
 For convenience, we shall drop this numerical factor $\mathcal{A}$ henceforth.
 We shall also drop the corresponding numerical factors in diagrams with multiple vertices that are treated in the rest of this article.
 We will work in Euclidean spacetime for convenience and all the results can be analytically continued to Lorentzian spacetime by the usual $i \epsilon$ prescription.

-With the propagator coming from the usual kinetic term, the scaling dimensions are all $\Delta_i=\dm2$.
+With the propagator coming from the usual kinetic term, the scaling dimensions are all $\Delta_i=\dm2$ when working around the free field fixed point.
 However, for now we will work with general scaling dimensions for simplicity.
 The resulting expressions are more general and can be used, for example, with scaling dimensions corresponding to renormalized propagators, or when working in dimensional regularization so that the spacetime dimensions are taken away from their integral values etc. We also find that the answers with arbitrary scaling dimensions $\d[i]$ are useful in computing the correlation functions of massive fields in \S \ref{massive}.

 We now turn to the evaluation of the $n$-point contact correlator in \eqref{ncontact}, carried out in \cite{Pibv} but included here for completeness.
 Integrals corresponding to the $n-$point contact diagram for the special case of conformally invariant interactions were computed in \cite{Symanzik:1972wj}.
 We will use a similar method, and highlight differences with the conformally invariant case later.
 Using Schwinger parametrization, \eqref{ncontact} takes the form